-You depend on your air conditioner for relief on hot summer days, so when signs of a problem arise, you want to fix any issues before your air conditioner stops running completely.
+You depend on your air conditioner for relief on hot summer days, so when signs of a problem arise, you want to fix any issues before it stops running completely.
 If your unit begins leaking water, there is a handful of possible causes.
 Follow these steps to troubleshoot the problem and fix it quickly, so you can get back to enjoying the cool air.

 Adjust the installation angle